Skip to main content

 If any of your warming emails get rejected due to an SMTP 550 error, here are a few things you should check regarding your DNS/Email Address

-Written by Tyler Benson
+Written by Lucia Matúšková

-Updated over a week ago
+Updated over 5 months ago

 If you are warming up an email address or sending outreach messages under a given domain and have an email bounce back on you with an error code similar to the one posted below.